Beautifully tender, fall-off-the-bone lamb shanks are possible in a fraction of the time thanks to an electric pressure cooker!

 - Add garlic to pan and sauté, stirring, until fragrant, about 15 seconds.
 Add wine and cook 2 minutes, being sure to scrape the bottom of the pot to loosen browned bits.
 Stir in tomatoes, basil and oregano; cook 2 minutes.

-- Return lamb to pot, place the lid on and seal.
-Little sauce on top.
+- Return lamb to pot, spoon a little sauce over top, place the lid on and seal.
 Cook high pressure for 45 minutes.
 Allow the pressure to naturally release for 15 min before manually releasing the remaining pressure.

 - Serve lamb over polenta or mashed potatoes, sprinkling fresh parsley over top if desired.